Fide2023/helpdesk/README.md

 - user
 - password

-Now you can initialize the database by going to the project folder and entering the filepath /sql
+Now you can initialize the database by going to the project folder /sql

 Inside the sql folder open your mariaDB terminal and run `source reset.sql`